skepee-LAB/Orm-Benchmark/README.md

 ### Intro
 Which is the best way in terms of effort and performance to expose data in Json format?
 I will show you a comparison between two most common ORMs: **EntityFrameworkCore** and **Dapper**.
 Finally, I will show the performance by retrieving Json data directly from SQL Server.
 In fact, starting from Sql Server 2016 there is native support for JSON.
 A complete guide can be found [here](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-path-expressions-sql-server?view=sql-server-2017).
-I will show you just a simple example of GET with three different methods.
+I will show you just a simple example of GET in three different ways.

 ### Content